-AKC's Stud Book signifies genetic purity, a bloodline bank for certified pedigrees but the purebred dog's premier Studbook has failed the fancy.
+AKC's Stud Book signifies genetic purity, a bloodline bank for certified pedigrees but the purebred dog's premier registry has failed the fancy.

 Feb 2015 | TheDogPress.com

 All that probably meant something in 1884.
 Somewhere along the line of AKC history (Ref #1), the “not-for-profit” American Kennel Club became more about $$$.
 No problem: AKC increased registration fees to pay for its ever-expanding Executive Board and staff.
 Problem: In order to do that, AKC had to snub its fundamental constituents, the breeders of purebred dogs.
-Make no mistake, AKC has always registered mass produced (puppy mill) dogs but when, thanks to TheDogPress.com and other brave publications, the dog fancy realized they were second-rate stock holders, AKC took steps to placate them.
+Make no mistake, AKC has always registered mass produced (puppy mill) dogs but when, thanks to TheDogPress.com, the dog fancy realized they were second-rate stock holders, AKC took steps to placate them.

 The new DNA policy was “a forward looking DNA audit developed to ensure the integrity of AKC's registry” but you know what they say about good intentions.
 DNA showed an embarrassingly high percentage of errors, so thinking caps went on.
 The result was (another money-maker) that would protect the AKC Stud Book, The Frequently Used Sires Program became “Effective July 1, 2000, every sire producing seven or more litters in a lifetime or producing more than three litters in a calendar year must be AKC DNA Certified.”